-However, there is hope.
-Many states are pushing for the approval of insurance companies to fund this treatment at least partially due to it being one of the only empirically validated autism treatments.
-Currently, there are at least 23 states that have passed laws mandating coverage, including the following:
+Many states are pushing for the approval of insurance companies to fund this treatment at least partially, due to it being one of the only empirically validated autism treatments.
+Currently, there are currently 46 states that have passed laws mandating coverage, up from just 23 states approximately 7 years ago including the following:

 You may also consider a new online ABA program to train and provide programs for parents or ABA therapists called Rethink Autism.
 It teaches you how to implement ABA and provides tailored programs to use yourself as needed for your child's specific needs.

-The interventions may be applied by trained ABA therapists, a discrete trial technician or certified behavior analyst.
-There are two levels of certification for Behavior Analysis.
+The interventions may be applied by trained ABA therapists, a discrete trial technician, RBT or certified behavior analyst.
+There are two levels of certification for Behavior Analysts.
 Board Certified assistant Behavior Analysts (BCaBA) and Board Certified Behavior Analysts (BCBA).

 The BCBA requires a minimum of a master’s degree and will appear as BCBA-D if the individual has a doctorate.
 Both levels require a demanding examination for certification.
 So, if you see these credentials, it is safe to say, this person knows his or her stuff.